RonjaVee/Installing-Linux/Installing process.md

 ![image](https://github.com/user-attachments/assets/2eb49861-1807-4414-b575-21d4eaf9670e)

 I ran into an issue.
 Once I selected the debian-12.7.0-amd64-netinst.iso file on Flash from file, it didn't proceed to Select target.
 Hovering over "select target" changes pointer to not-allowed.
 I found that someone else had had the same issue [https://github.com/balena-io/etcher/issues/4234](https://github.com/balena-io/etcher/issues/4234) and decided to try another etcher.
 I installed Rufus from Windows store, and it seemed to work (it was in Finnish as my Windows' language is set to Finnish).
-It had the USB drive chosen, I selected the Debian file and then
+It had the USB drive chosen, I selected the Debian file and then it had some questions, I selected yes/OK.

 ![image](https://github.com/user-attachments/assets/3d0e6ed7-0742-43b7-a333-05779ae3efa6)